-“He was careful not to cover you in any visible bruises and injuries, and he dared to fuss over them in his lucid moments, begging you to forgive him, only for him to do it again, and again, and again.
+"He was careful not to cover you with any visible bruises and injuries, and he dared to fuss over them in his lucid moments.
+He begged you to forgive him, only to do it again, and again, and again.
 You became nothing more than his slave, while I was the one who worshipped you and treated you like a true Queen."

 I froze when he pressed his cold lips to the crook of my neck and dragged his fangs across the tender skin, leaving a trail of sparks behind.

 "Darling Alessandra, if your memory hasn't failed yet, you surely remember that you never felt sparks when Stephan touched you.
 You did when you begged me to bite you and when I took your blood and body simultaneously."
 Then he pulled away abruptly, stepping backward.

 "I love you.
 I've always loved you, but you never saw me how I saw you."

 "Victor-" I started to say, but he interrupted me.

 "I didn't kill your 'Mate,' but after everything that he's done to you, I wish I had.
 I would have tortured him in front of everyone and then slit his throat, letting him bleed out.
 I wish I had killed him to prove to you that my love for you is endless and that I would stop at nothing to see you safe."

 My nose and mouth burned, and my eyes stung as actual tears gathered and threatened to fall.